Skip to main content

 • Work with doctors and care providers to ensure suitable support

-This type of deputyship is less common and usually only granted if there are disputes or no family members available to act.
+This type of Deputyship is less common and usually only granted if there are disputes or no family members available to act.

 Annual Deputy Report

-All deputies must submit an annual report to the Office of the Public Guardian (OPG).
+All Deputies must submit an annual report to the Office of the Public Guardian (OPG).
 This report includes:

 • A summary of financial decisions made